 Create Fleet Cards allows a site employee to initiate a fleet card for a requesting customer.
 They input their billing information and personal details to allow the new owner of the fleet card to make purchases with the company without needing direct payment the day of the transaction, and instead be billed at the end of the month for their purchases.
 The inputs include credit information for billing, customer identifying information, and email address for billing over email.

-Link Fleet Cards To A Company
+Link Fleet Cards to a Company

 Link Fleet Cards is done by an employee for a customer to connect their newly purchased fleet cards to their account, and allow access to the information available on the fleet cards from their account view.
 This task is performed by an employee for security purposes, as adding to the fleet card database should not be allowed freely by any user.
 After a fleet card is registered, the customer is free to use it for purchases.